dtcenter/MET/met/docs/Users_Guide/grid-stat.rst

 Measures for continuous variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For continuous variables, many verification measures are based on the forecast error (i.e., f - o).
 However, it also is of interest to investigate characteristics of the forecasts, and the observations, as well as their relationship.
-These concepts are consistent with the general framework for verification outlined by Murphy and Winkler (1987).
+These concepts are consistent with the general framework for verification outlined by :ref:`Murphy and Winkler (1987) <Murphy-1987>`.
 The statistics produced by MET for continuous forecasts represent this philosophy of verification, which focuses on a variety of aspects of performance rather than a single measure.
 See :ref:`appendixC` for specific information.

 A user may wish to eliminate certain values of the forecasts from the calculation of statistics, a process referred to here as “conditional verification”.
 For example, a user may eliminate all temperatures above freezing and then calculate the error statistics only for those forecasts of below freezing temperatures.
 Another common example involves verification of wind forecasts.
 Since wind direction is indeterminate at very low wind speeds, the user may wish to set a minimum wind speed threshold prior to calculating error statistics for wind direction.
 The user may specify these threhsolds in the configuration file to specify the conditional verification.
 Thresholds can be specified using the usual Fortran conventions (<, <=, ==, !-, >=, or >) followed by a numeric value.
 The threshold type may also be specified using two letter abbreviations (lt, le, eq, ne, ge, gt).
 Further, more complex thresholds can be achieved by defining multiple thresholds and using && or || to string together event definition logic.
 The forecast and observation threshold can be used together according to user preference by specifying one of: UNION, INTERSECTION, or SYMDIFF (symmetric difference).

 Measures for probabilistic forecasts and dichotomous outcomes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For probabilistic forecasts, many verification measures are based on reliability, accuracy and bias.
-However, it also is of interest to investigate joint and conditional distributions of the forecasts and the observations, as in Wilks (2011).
+However, it also is of interest to investigate joint and conditional distributions of the forecasts and the observations, as in :ref:`Wilks (2011) <Wilks-2011>`.
 See :ref:`appendixC` for specific information.

 Probabilistic forecast values are assumed to have a range of either 0 to 1 or 0 to 100.
 If the max data value is > 1, we assume the data range is 0 to 100, and divide all the values by 100.
 If the max data value is <= 1, then we use the values as is.
 Further, thresholds are applied to the probabilities with equality on the lower end.
 For example, with a forecast probability p, and thresholds t1 and t2, the range is defined as: t1 <= p < t2.
 The exception is for the highest set of thresholds, when the range includes 1: t1 <= p <= 1.
 To make configuration easier, since METv6.0, these probabilities may be specified in the configuration file as a list (>0.00,>0.25,>0.50,>0.75,>1.00) or using shorthand notation (==0.25) for bins of equal width.